How to make suggestions, comments and complaints

 You must contact the ICE within 6 months of getting our final response and you must also send them a copy of your original complaint letter or email.
 You will not be asked to pay them for their services.

-Please note, the ICE cannot look at anything to do with legal matters and government policy, nor will they look at benefit or maintenance decisions – you are able to appeal these elsewhere.
+Please note, the ICE cannot look at anything to do with legal matters and government policy, nor will they look at benefit or maintenance decisions.